We’re often asked where the name ‘Ziggy’s Wish’ comes from. Here Ravi tells the story …

 The months rolled on, each bringing more greyhounds to GIN, each greyhound needing a home.
 With space at a premium Ziggy was moved yet again, to different kennels – and that was where I found him.

 I didn’t rush into greyhound adoption.
 We’ve always had dogs in my family, always medium-large and always rescue dogs.
 So I was under no illusions about the commitment involved.
 Initially I had a lurcher in mind, as dogs homes are full of them.
 Having never had a lurcher I began to research them.
 That led me to greyhounds which in turn led me to ex-racers.
 Something must have clicked because I found I just couldn’t stop reading about them.
 I must have devoured a hundred websites as I made my decision: likely to be more challenging, likely to be more rewarding.
 A few calls and emails and some long winding lanes later I arrived at the kennels calm and resolute.

-I can’t remember the actual names (human or animal) so am using generic tags, but the conversation that day went something like this:
+I can’t remember the actual names (human or animal) so am using made up ones here, but the conversation that day went something like this:

 Me: Hello?
 Um, hello?

-Me: I’m here to see Man, to look at the greyhounds with a view to adopting.
+Me: I’m here to see Harry, to look at the greyhounds with a view to adopting.

-Woman: Still here? [makes a phone call] Man will be another hour.
+Fran: Still here? [makes a phone call] Harry’ll be another hour.
 I can show you the dogs briefly in the meantime, though they’re not my lot so I don’t know them that well.